primer/react/contributor-docs/adrs/adr-004-children-as-api.md

 </Flash>
 ```

 _Note: We need to assume good intent here, developers using the components aren’t trying to break the system.
-They are either trying to implement something that the system’s happy path does not support OR there are multiple ways of doing something with primer and they have unintentionally picked the approach that is not recommended._
+They are either trying to implement something that the system’s happy path does not support OR there are multiple ways of doing something with Primer and they have unintentionally picked the approach that is not recommended._

 <br/>

 The general wisdom is to _Make the right (recommended) thing easy to do and the wrong (not recommended) hard to do_.
 When going off the happy path, developers should feel some friction, some weight, code that “feels hacky” or feels like a workaround.

-In the above case, if we want to make the recommended path easier and other paths harder, we can change the API to look something like this -
+In the above case, if we want to make the recommended path easier and other paths harder, we can change the API to look something like this:

 ```jsx
 <Flash variant="success" icon={CheckIcon}>